Centerline Turn Hardening

 - Use on intersections with high pedestrian and left-turn volumes or a history of pedestrian crashes.

-- Up to the stop bar, hardening may consist of cast-in-place curbing materials, quick-build curbing materials, or flexible delineators.
+- Up to the stop bar, hardening may consist of cast-in-place curbing materials, quick-build curbing materials, or pavement-mounted flexible tubular markers or delineators.

-- An additional centerline treatment that places curbing beyond the crosswalk may be used to further enhance safety.
+- An additional centerline treatment that extends curbing toward the intersection beyond the crosswalk may be used to further enhance safety.

 example